lenses/lens-data-crossfilter/README.md

 # lens-data-crossfilter

+A transform component to visually crossfilter output.

-See the [component page](http://thelmanews.github.io/lens-data-crossfilter) for more information.
+See the [component page](http://lenses.github.io/lens-data-crossfilter) for more information.